elatov/elatov.github.io/_posts/2012-08-28-vcap5-dcd-objective-3-3-create-a-vsphere-5-physical-storage-design-from-an-existing-logical-design.md

 ![sizing-storage](https://github.com/elatov/uploads/raw/master/2012/08/sizing-storage.png)

-If you want information on how each RAID works, I would suggest reading "[IOps?](http://vmtoday.com/2010/01/storage-basics-part-iii-raid/)".
+If you want information on how each RAID works, I would suggest reading "[Understanding RAID Performance at Various Levels](https://www.arcserve.com/blog/understanding-raid-performance-various-levels)".

 ### Based on the service catalog and given functional requirements, for each service: Determine the most appropriate storage technologies for the design.